evlar/Qhelp/README.md

   ```bash
   sudo reboot
   ```
-Wait a couple minutes for your server to reboot and reconnect with SSH
+Wait a couple minutes for your server to reboot and reconnect with `ssh root@ip-address`

 ## 7. Start Node in a tmux session